 Local election results tracker: Which party is coming out on top?

-Follow the very latest updates as the counting continues
+Follow below for latest updates as the counting continues

+The Conservative Party looks set for heavy losses at the 2023 local elections as Labour and the Liberal Democrats make gains across England.

-Voters across England headed to the polls on Thursday for the latest round of local elections – and now the results are being counted and will begin to trickle in.
+Voters across England went to the polls on Thursday and now the ballots are being counted as results continue to trickle in.

 More than 8,000 seats were contested across 230 councils, with Bedford, Leicester, Mansfield and Middlesbrough among several cities and regions choosing a new mayor.